Wirehaired Pointing Griffon Health Issues & Care Guide

 Health Overview

-The Wirehaired Pointing Griffon is generally a moderately healthy breed, but like all dogs, they are prone to certain health conditions.
-Being aware of these conditions and working with a veterinarian who knows the breed helps ensure your Wirehaired Pointing Griffon lives a long, healthy life.
+One of the healthier sporting breeds overall, benefiting from a smaller gene pool that has been carefully managed by dedicated breeders., but like all dogs, they are prone to certain conditions.
+Being aware of these and working with a knowledgeable veterinarian helps ensure your Wirehaired Pointing Griffon lives a long, healthy life.

 Common Health Conditions